 Testosterone Treatment in Males

 Your doctor may have recommended testosterone injections if you have low testosterone levels.
 This occurs when the testicles produce insufficient amounts, and the condition is known as hypogonadism.

-Having an inadequate amount of testosterone in your body can have several detrimental effects.
-These include decreased sperm count, reduced muscle or bone mass, accumulated body fat, as well as erectile dysfunction.
+Having inadequate testosterone in your body can have several detrimental effects.
+These include decreased sperm count, reduced muscle or bone mass, accumulated body fat, and erectile dysfunction.

-The normal level of total testosterone in a healthy adult male’s blood ranges from 240 to 950 nanograms per deciliter (ng/dl).
+The normal total testosterone level in a healthy adult male’s blood ranges from 240 to 950 nanograms per deciliter (ng/dl).